-How do you experience your memories?Watch
+How do you experience your memories?Watch this thread

 1) How do you experience memories in general?
 Is it exactly like reliving real life?
 What aspects do you remember: sights, sounds, smells, feelings?